sumanj/frankencert/README.md

   the `utils/test_ssl_server.py` script to set up an SSL server that can present the generated frankencerts as part of the SSL handshake.

+- If you want to perform differential testing (i.e. compare your SSL/TLS client's behavior with other libraries' behaviors for a given franekencert), you can do so by running SSL clients using those libraries and connecting to a server serving the frankencert.
+The following example shows how to do this for OpenSSL.
+    - Start a SSL server serving the target frankencert using: `./test_ssl_server.py frankencert_name port_no`,
+      where `frankencert_name` is the path of the target frankencert and `port_no` is the port the server will listen to.
+    - Use the command `openssl s_client -CAfile ca_cert -connect host_name:port_no`  to connect to
+      the server and check the certificate verification result printed on the console.
+The `ca_cert` argument should be the CA certificate you used to generate the frankencert, `port_no` should be the same one that you used for running `test_ssl_server`, and `host_name` should be either localhost or the name of the host running the `test_ssl_server` script.

+  NOTE: We plan to make the automated scripts that we used for differential testing available soon.

 ### Project structure
  - The `frankengen` directory contains the frankencert generator code